Hill hits game-winning double in 11th, Tigers beat Brewers

 The Brewers loaded the bases with one out against Bryan Garcia (2-1) in the 11th before Christian Yelich grounded into an inning-ending double play.

+“We weren’t very good offensively,” Brewers manager Craig Counsell said after his team finished with four singles in 11 innings.

-Hill fell behind 0-2 while trying to bunt Victor Reyes to third, then lined Hunter Strickland’s next pitch into right-center for a game-winning double.
+In the bottom of the inning, Hill fell behind 0-2 while trying to bunt Victor Reyes to third, then lined Hunter Strickland’s next pitch into right-center for the game-winning hit.

+“I told Derek that if he didn’t get the bunt down, he should swing away with two strikes,” Tigers manager A.J.
+Hinch said.
+“We just needed to find a way to get a run.”

 The Tigers had a good chance in the ninth inning.
 Brewers closer Josh Hader walked Jonathan Schoop, Robbie Grossman and Miguel Cabrera to load the bases with one out, and then struck out Jeimer Candelario and Eric Haase to force extra innings.